MeghanvdMeer/M.I.N.DLab/_members/Shaun-Oliver.md

 ---

 Shaun completed his undergraduate degree in the M.I.N.D Lab.
-He focused on music and EEG.
-We wish Shaun all the best in his future endeavours.
+He looked at the effects of emotional processing and music using EEG.